 - If the URL path links up to a View, then that particular View is called.

-- The View will then interact with the Model and retrieve the appropriate data from the database.
+- The View interacts with the Model, retrieving the relevant data from the database

 - The View then renders back an appropriate template along with the retrieved data to the user.